tegorman13/ai_gd_chapter/docs/gd_chapter_v4.md

 moderate human-AI interaction (Diebel et al., 2025; Gerlich, 2025;
 Roesler et al., 2024).
 For instance, younger individuals or those with higher digital affinity may be more comfortable integrating AI into their decision-making processes.
+Diebel et al. (2025) found that individuals with higher AI knowledge experienced a greater loss of competence-based self-esteem when interacting with proactive AI, indicating that prior experience with AI can shape user perceptions.
 Cultural background can also play a role, influencing attitudes towards authority, technology, and collaboration (Chugunova & Sele, 2022).

 **Task and Contextual Factors.** The nature of the decision-making task itself and the broader context within which it is embedded form another